Acemartinov/monitorsh/readme.md

 # Monitor.sh
 ### The ultimate analytics tool for your Thinkpad

-holy fuck this is discontinued probably useless unless you have aspergers like me, og plans below vvv

 #### Already done list:
  - Get the bash script to output JSON-ish files